Greenwich: Education

 The University of Greenwich main campus occupies most of the grand, landmark riverside vista buildings of the former Royal Naval College.
 The university has other campuses at Avery Hill in Eltham and at Medway.
 The Greenwich campus also houses the Trinity College of Music.

+Ravensbourne University London is located on the Greenwich Peninsula and offers courses related to art and design.
+Its campus was designed by architect Farshid Moussavi.

 Secondary schools in the area include The John Roan School, founded 1677, and St Ursula's Convent School, established 1850.

 Transport

 National Rail

 Greenwich is served by Greenwich and Maze Hill stations with Southeastern services to London Cannon Street, Dartford, Barnehurst and Crayford as well as Thameslink services to Luton via London Blackfriars and to Rainham.

 London Underground

 The area is also served by North Greenwich station with Jubilee Line services to Stanmore and Stratford.

 DLR

 Greenwich is served by the Docklands Light Railway, with services from Greenwich and Cutty Sark stations to Bank via Canary Wharf and to Lewisham.

 Buses

 Greenwich is served by many London Buses routes.